kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-TI-CC3200/index.md

 # Example

 To quickly start with the Kaa IoT platform, you can download one of the Kaa demo applications from the [Kaa Sandbox]({{root_url}}/Getting-started/) and run it on the CC3200 board.
-We recommend that you start with the ConfigurationDemo.
+We recommend you to start with the ConfigurationDemo.

 Connect CC3200 LaunchPad to your PC through a micro-USB connector and execute the following in your terminal: